-Additionally, there are several FHA mortgage calculators online that you can use to determine how much mortgage you could afford.
-If you have a high credit score and low DTI ratio, your lender may also reduce your down payment to as low as 3% of the loan amount.
+Additionally, there are several FHA mortgage calculators online that you can use to determine how much mortgage you can afford.
+If you have a high credit score and low DTI ratio, your lender may reduce your down payment to as low as 3% of the loan amount.

 Using a VA Loan

 For those with a military connection, you may be able to purchase a house through a VA loan.
 This is a huge benefit, as mortgages backed by the Department of Veterans Affairs rarely require a down payment.
 These loans also don’t usually require PMI or mortgage insurance, and possibly limits placed on the buyer’s closing costs.